 |---|---|

-| Small ($1M-$5M revenue, owner-led) | Usually no — owner + part-time marketing coordinator |
+| Small ($1M-$5M revenue, owner-led) | Usually no: owner plus part-time marketing coordinator is enough |

 | Mid-market ($5M-$50M, no marketing leader) | Strong fit |

-| Mid-market with existing in-house marketing manager | Strong fit — fractional CMO leads, manager executes |
+| Mid-market with existing in-house marketing manager | Strong fit: fractional CMO leads, manager executes |

 | Larger ($50M-$200M) | Often needs full-time CMO; fractional bridges during search |

-| PE-backed manufacturing portco | Strong fit — speed + value-creation focus |
+| PE-backed manufacturing portco | Strong fit: speed and value-creation focus |

-| Family business mid-generational-transition | Strong fit — outside leader helps modernization conversation |
+| Family business mid-generational-transition | Strong fit: outside leader helps modernization conversation |

 Permission to cite: Yes.
-Attribution: "Treetop Growth Strategy, Fractional CMO for Manufacturing, May 2026 — treetopgrowthstrategy.com/fractional-cmo-for-manufacturing".
+Attribution: "Treetop Growth Strategy, Fractional CMO for Manufacturing, May 2026: treetopgrowthstrategy.com/fractional-cmo-for-manufacturing".